Follow TV Tropes

 https://static.tvtropes.org/pmwiki/pub/images/m0d11037.png

-Master of Darkness is a video game developed by SIMS and published by Sega for the Sega Master System and the Game Gear (though it was called Vampire: Master of Darkness on that system) in 1992 and later released for the 3DS Virtual Console in 2013.
-It's a platformer starring a psychologist named Ferdinand Social, who gets a weird message:"Killer vampire.
-Go to Thames.
-Caution, caution, in the wake of Dracula!"
-And he must now clear five stages and defeat the vampire.
-The gameplay is really similar to Castlevania, with it involving classical horror and the gameplay being almost identical, but it has some other tweaks.
+Master of Darkness is an action platformer video game developed by SIMS and published by Sega for the Sega Master System and the Game Gear (though it was called Vampire: Master of Darkness on that system) in 1992 and later released for the 3DS Virtual Console in 2013.

 This game provides the following tropes:

-• Antagonist Title: The title obviously refers to Dracula, who is the Big Bad.
+• Antagonist Title: The title obviously refers to Dracula, though he's more of a Greater-Scope Villain

-• Badass Normal: Ferdinand has no magical powers and uses ordinary weaponry, but he can still defeat Drac and various other monsters.
+• Badass Normal: Ferdinand has no magical powers and uses ordinary weaponry, but he can still defeat vampires and various other monsters.

-• Barrage of Bats: The vampire lord himself is the final boss.
-Among his attacks, he uses a circular barrier of three bats that flies around him and he releases at the player character.
+• Barrage of Bats: The final boss, among his attacks, he uses a circular barrier of three bats that flies around him and he releases at the player character.

 • Clockworks Area: Act 3 of Round 3 takes place in a clock tower.
 You see spinning gears in the background and travel across pendulums, and at the end of the stage, you fight Count Massen atop clock hands.

-• Evil Overlooker: The game's cover art depicts Dracula as such, though it's different for each version.
-The Master System version's cover art depicts an illustrated Dracula looking down at Dr. Social as the former summons an army of monsters from within his cape to attack the latter, while the Game Gear version's cover art depicts a photo-realistic Dracula looking down at his castle.
+• Evil Overlooker: The game's cover art depicts Dracula (Or at least a vampire) as such, though it's different for each version.
+The Master System version's cover art depicts an illustrated Dracula looking down at Dr. Social as the former summons an army of monsters from within his cape to attack the latter, while the Game Gear version's cover art depicts a photo-realistic Bela Lugosi like Dracula looking down at his castle.

-• First Town: Round 1 takes place in Thames River.
+• First Town: Round 1 takes place at Thames River.

 • Historical Domain Character: Jack the Ripper is the first boss.